Master of Public Policy

 - Master Thesis - 20 ECTS-credits

 One ECTS credit point requires approximately 30 hours of coursework.
-The estimated workload includes both distance learning and in house seminar preparation and study time.
-The total duration of the master is two years (four semester), for a cost of 4.500 Euros per semester.
+The estimated workload includes both distance learning and in-house seminar preparation and study time.
+The total duration of the master is two years (four semesters), for a cost of 4.500 Euros per semester.
 The HVSoG offers flexible payment possibilities.

 Both academics and practitioners will accompany the student in their education process.
 Each student will have the joint support of a project coach and of an individual tutor.
 The Administrative Team will be available for any organizational or administrative issues.